-Botanical specialist, Mr Peet Botes suggest the following impact minimization recommendations should be considering as part the construction phase:
+Botanical specialist, Mr Peet Botes suggest the following impact minimization recommendations should be considering as part the construction phase (please note that the proposed location as to where the amended water structure and previously authorised water structure will / would have been constructed are within the same vicinity - therefore, these mitigation measures will apply):

 - All construction must be done in accordance with an approved construction and operational phase Environmental Management Plan (EMP), which must include the recommendations made in this report. - A suitably qualified Environmental Control Officer must be appointed to monitor the construction phase in terms of the EMP and any other conditions pertaining to specialist studies. - Access must be limited to routes approved by the ECO. - When working in any remaining natural veld and next to the river, the natural veld and riparian vegetation must be demarcated and access routes pre-determined and approved by the ECO. - All efforts must be made to protect the remaining buffer zone and its vegetation next to the stream. - When working next to the river, the pipeline must be placed as far away from the riverbank as possible in order to minimise the risk or riverbank destabilisation. - All alien invasive plant species within the footprint must be removed.
 In the riparian zone alien vegetation must be removed by hand, leaving the root system intact so that it can still bind the soil.
-However, where necessary the correct chemicals must be used to ensure that the alien invasive plant will die. - It is recommended that the pipeline is placed outside of the Poplar bush (Yellow circle in Figure 10) in order to prevent riverbank destabilisation and to minimise impacts on remaining indigenous riparian species. - Lay-down areas or construction sites must be located within already disturbed areas or areas of low ecological value and must be pre-approved by the ECO. - Indiscriminate clearing of any area outside of the construction footprint must be avoided. - All areas impacted as a result of construction must be rehabilitated on completion of the project. - This includes the removal of all excavated material, spoil and rocks, all construction related material and all waste material.
+However, where necessary the correct chemicals must be used to ensure that the alien invasive plant will die. - It is recommended that the pipeline is placed outside of the Poplar bush (Yellow circle in Figure 10) in order to prevent riverbank destabilisation and to minimise impacts on remaining indigenous riparian species. - Lay-down areas or construction sites must be located within already disturbed areas or areas of low ecological value and must be pre-approved by the ECO. - Indiscriminate clearing of any area outside of the construction footprint must be avoided.

-- It also included replacing the topsoil back on top of the excavation as well as shaping the area to represent the original shape of the environment. - An integrated waste management approach must be implemented during construction. - Construction related general and hazardous waste may only be disposed of at Municipal approved waste disposal sites. - All rubble and rubbish should be collected and removed from the site to a suitable registered waste disposal site.
+- All areas impacted as a result of construction must be rehabilitated on completion of the project. - This includes the removal of all excavated material, spoil and rocks, all construction related material and all waste material. - It also included replacing the topsoil back on top of the excavation as well as shaping the area to represent the original shape of the environment. - An integrated waste management approach must be implemented during construction. - Construction related general and hazardous waste may only be disposed of at Municipal approved waste disposal sites. - All rubble and rubbish should be collected and removed from the site to a suitable registered waste disposal site. - All efforts should be made to avoid destabilising the river bank and to protect the remaining buffer zone and its vegetation next to the river.
+Care should be taken when alien plants are removed.
+It is suggested that the riparian zone alien vegetation be removed by hand leaving the root system intact so that it can still bind the soil.
+The correct chemicals must be used to ensure the alien invasive plant will die.
+The pipeline should also be places as far away from the river bank to minimise risk of destabilisation.